 Additional Costs to Factor In

-In addition to all the basics and the potential extra or one-off costs, you may, at some point, need to think about arrangements for your Maltese when you go on holiday.
-If you plan to travel with your dog, there’s the extra cost of a plane or train ticket for your dog to consider.
+In addition to all the basics and the potential extra or one-off costs, you may at some point need to think about arrangements for your Maltese when you go on vacation.
+If you plan to travel with your dog, there’s the extra cost of a plane or train ticket for your pup to consider.

-On the other hand, if you won’t be traveling with your dog but aren’t lucky enough to have a friend or family member who can look after them for free, you’ll need to consider boarding or pet sitting.
-Options include having a pet sitter stay at your home, sending your dog to a sitter’s home, or boarding your dog at a dog boarding facility.
+If you won’t be traveling with your dog but aren’t lucky enough to have a friend or family member who can look after them for free, you’ll need to consider boarding or pet sitting.
+Options include having a pet sitter stay at your home, sending your dog to a sitter’s home, or boarding your dog at a facility.

 Owning a Maltese on a Budget